 Sheet Pan Lemon Garlic Butter Salmon — Juicy salmon at home in 30 minutes that’s EASY and tastes BETTER than from a restaurant!
 The butter is infused with lemon and garlic and adds so much FLAVOR!

-Baked Garlic Butter Salmon
+Baked Salmon with Lemon Garlic Butter

 Butter that’s infused with lemon, garlic, and a touch of honey helps give this salmon tons of flavor and keeps it extremely moist and tender.
 This baked salmon recipe is a spinoff of my recipes for Sheet Pan Honey Lemon Salmon, Honey Dijon Salmon, and Sheet Pan Orange Chili Salmon.

-This version incorporates garlic, because why not.
+This version incorporates garlic, because why not?
 My family loves garlic and since salmon is a robust fish, it can stand up to the garlic without being overwhelmed.